New guidelines from GSO 2021

 The telephone responder will be able to answer any questions you have, give advice and information.
 You can phone at any time for an informal chat - the lines are open 24 hours a day.
 If you like the telephone responder will organise for you to meet with members of the fellowship - please see below.

-There are 50 meetings in Cornwall every week during the day and in the evenings.
+There are 44 face-to-face meetings in Cornwall every week during the day and in the evenings.
 You can find the meetings near you on this website.
 Alternatively you could phone the helpline and the telephone responder can organise someone to meet you and take you to the meeting.

-If you like a telephone responder will organise for you to meet with a member of the fellowship.
-This can be done completely anonymously as a place of your choosing or even at your home.
+If you like, a telephone responder will organise for you to meet with a member of the fellowship.
+This can be done completely anonymously at a place of your choosing or even at your home.
 This is known as a 12 Step call